 Step 3: Trim alternate noise (optional)

-- UTM / tracking params: add
+- UTM / tracking params: Keep the

 Step 4: Triage your monitoring as informational vs. blocking